flux-framework/flux-locator-map/README.md

-# The Flux Framework Center Map
+# The Flux Framework Locator Map

 These are centers or institutions that reported using Flux.
+We will update this repository (and the map) with exactly what the means soon.
 The original list was assembled (primarily through email correspondence) for the R&D 100 award, and the map will be updated with new centers into the future.
 We currently have automation disabled pending discussion about design.

 ![assets/img/map.png](assets/img/map.png)